Dodge and burn while preserving local contrast.

 - mask exposure compensation

 - Adjust the mask’s histogram to the left or right.
 If you have used the exposure module to adjust the image brightness, you may need to offset that adjustment by using this slider to re-centre the mask’s histogram.
-Click on the color picker to the right of the slider to set the exposure compensation such that the average of the mask’s histogram will coincide with the central –4EV control point.
-The slider can then be fine tuned as required.
+Click on the wand icon to the right of the slider to set the exposure compensation such that the average of the mask’s histogram will coincide with the central –4EV control point.
+The slider can then be fine-tuned as required.

 - mask contrast compensation

 - Dilate (spread out) or compress the mask’s histogram.
-The color picker to the right of the slider will propose a reasonable starting point, which can then be fine-tuned to optimize the spread of the histogram under the tone equalizer control points.
+The wand icon to the right of the slider will propose a reasonable starting point, which can then be fine-tuned to optimize the spread of the histogram under the tone equalizer control points.